crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 	* In your browser, you can go to URL of your application to see the change that you made
 	* Continue to hit F5 every few seconds, and you should see the change appear and disappear as you reload the browser (During the _Ramp-up_ phase).
+	* When the test phase begins you will only see the APPNAME2 version

  2. List the deployments using the list command

-    `cf active-deploy-list`

-	You will see your new deployment.
+    * `cf active-deploy-list` - You will see your new deployment.
 Now view information about that deployment

-	`cf active-deploy-info "$UNIQNAME Update"`
+	* `cf active-deploy-show "$UNIQNAME Update"` - will show you information about your deployment

-	Execute the last command repeatedly every 4-5 seconds or so over time to watch the change in values.
+	Execute the last command repeatedly every 20 seconds or so over time to watch the change in values.

+When the deployment exists the ramp down phase your deployment is completed.

 ##Congratulations!!!
 You have successfully accomplished Lab 4.

 ####Let's recap what you've accomplished thus far: